forcedotcom/salesforcedx-vscode/docs/articles/frameworks/lwc.md

 title: Lighting Web Components
 ---

-## Features Provided by This Extension
+## Features Provided by the Lightning Web Components Extension

 - Notification of HTML and JavaScript file errors or compiler warnings

 - ESLint configuration for Lightning web components
   - Errors and warnings appear in JavaScript files
   - Hover over code to display warning messages
   - Click the displayed message for available code actions

 - Auto-completion for resources in JavaScript files
   - Static resources
   - Custom label imports
   - Lightning web components imports from the core `lwc` module

 - Auto-completion for resources in HTML files
   - Tags and attributes for standard `lightning` namespace Lightning web components
   - Tags and attributes for custom `c` namespace Lightning web components
   - Lightning web components directives in related HTML files